epirecipes/sir-julia/markdown/ode_algebraicdynamics/ode_algebraicdynamics.md

-We define the composition pattern incrementally, by first creating a wiring diagram, adding boxes to the diagram, and then adding wires between the boxes that determine the relationships.
+We define the composition pattern incrementally, by first creating a `WiringDiagram`, adding boxes to the diagram using `add_box!`, and then adding wires between the boxes that determine the relationships.

 ```julia
 directed_pattern = WiringDiagram([], [])